 Cherry goes on to say that staying positive is not necessarily easy, but the impact that it will have on your mental, emotional, and physical well-being will be "well-worth it."
 She adds, "It takes practice; lots of practice.
 This is not a step-by-step process that you can complete and be done with.
 Instead, it involves a lifelong commitment to looking inside yourself and being willing to challenge negative thoughts and make positive changes."
 In fact, some of the strongest and most productive movements against injustice have been when people have channeled their anger, sadness, and disappointment into positive action.

-Being positive and taking positive action is a choice.
-Being happy and doing things that make you happy is a choice.
-So are being bitter, angry, vengeful, and miserable.
-All of these things are mindsets.
-They are not something that anyone can give us, and they are not something anyone or anything can take away.
+Taking positive action is a choice.
 Certainly, challenges and hardships happen in our lives that make us feel sad or angry.
 In fact, these are normal emotions to feel for a period of time after something negative happens in our lives.
 We grieve losses.
 We regret mistakes.
 We get upset when we or someone else is treated unfairly.
 However, at some point, we have to make a decision.
 Do I want to live in the past, or do I want to live in the present and work toward a positive future?
 Only you can make that choice, but I hope this article has provided you with sound reasons and ways to choose the present if you haven't gotten to that point yet, and if you have, good reasons to stay there.

 © 2014 Sherrie Bourg Carter, All Rights Reserved